 A view of my gallery wall with pictures of my babies.
 Over the back of my very comfy couch I have a thrown a Kantha quilt for added color and pattern.

-Not the best lighting for this picture but this room is rather dark.
-Our media center (World Market) is hard to see but it is a simple Asian design that we love.
+Not the best lighting for this room as it is rather dark.
+Our media center (World Market) is a simple Asian design that we love.
 The wall scones (Pier 1 Imports) are really pretty and sparkly but I wish they were electric.
 The candles are not very secure so I would never light them.
 Definitely a fire hazard.

-I bought this silver tray at a estate sale for $3.
-I cleaned it using a easy technique I found on Pinterest.
-I love this urn that I found at Home Goods.
-They have the greatest selection of clearance items.
+I bought this silver tray at a estate sale for $3 and I cleaned it using a easy technique I found on Pinterest.
+I found this urn at Home Goods in the clearance isle.
+Love their clearance prices!

 Another view of my favorite spot.
 Next to it is a lovely antique china cabinet that I also inherited from my grandmother.
 It houses my teapot collection which I will show you in another post!